Practically/Preloader/README.md

 /**
  * A regex pattern of classes to preload this will get of the preloader and
- * preload all of the yii2 classes excluding the above and all off the app
+ * preload all of the yii2 classes excluding the above and all of the app
  * classes
  */
 $preloader->preload('/^yii/');